EvokeMadness/gear-box/README.md

 - Place one magnet in each hole containing glue.
 Position each magnet in the center of each hole.
 (This is important to best align each gear half.)
 - Do not connect the gear halves until the glue completely dries.
 - Roll the adhesive putty so that its length measures 150 mm.
 Shape the adhesive putty roll into a ring by connecting each end.
 Do this for a total of two (2) times.
-- Adhere the putty to the reflective side of the mirror with an even distance from the center of the mirror.
+- Adhere the putty to the reflective side of the mirror at an even distance from the center of the mirror.
 Do this for both mirrors.
 - Attach a mirror to each gear half by firmly pressing the mirror assembly into the center of each gear half.
 This won't take any time to set.

 ## Optional